node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo systemctl enable nodered.service

-#### Adding nodes to preloaded version (Jessie only)
+#### Adding nodes to preloaded version

-To add additional nodes you must first install the `npm` tool, as it is not included in the default Jessie installation.
+To add additional nodes you must first install the `npm` tool, as it is not included in the default Raspbian installation.
 This is not necessary if you have upgraded to Node.js 6.x.

-The following commands install `npm` and then upgrade it to the latest `3.x` version.
+The following commands install `npm` and then upgrade it to the latest version.

     sudo apt-get install npm
-    sudo npm install -g npm@3.x
+    sudo npm install -g npm
     hash -r
     cd ~/.node-red
     npm install node-red-{example node name}